intuition-dev/mbMobile/B-M/docs/phonegap.md

 # Using build.phonegap.com from your SPA

 Have you heard of mobile first?
-You can also 'Phonegap' first. (* _MetaBake_ pillar 4) Porting an app could mean some search and replace, especially for teams that don't have SPA experience.
+You can also 'Phonegap' first, with SPA. (* _MetaBake_ pillar 5) Porting an app could mean some search and replace, especially for teams that don't have SPA experience.
 Here is a conversion check list:
 - resources must be on an absolute path in the cloud (ex: http://bla.mydomain.net/foo/my.js )